vinayshanbhag/math/README.md

-# Colaboratory
-Colab Jupyter Notebooks
+# linear algebra and math concepts